Tamiatami/rsschool_cv/cv.md

 * :point_right: ***LinkedIn:*** [Tamta Mtchedlidze](https://link-url-here.org)
 *  :point_right:***Github:*** [BlackDragon](https://link-url-here.org)

-##summary
+## :information_desk_person:summary
-* Junior Web Developer I ,with more than 1  year of experience is seeking to obtain a creative and challenging position that utilizes current knowledge of web development and design.
+Junior Web Developer I ,with more than 1  year of experience is seeking to obtain a creative and challenging position that utilizes current knowledge of web development and design.
 Having a positive outlook and am always willing to learn new traits.
-I work well both independently and as part of a team. *
+I work well both independently and as part of a team.

-## Education
+## :books:Education
 + ### International Black Sea University
    #### Business Management
     ##### 2020-present